QuickBooks Blog

 • Accrued interest statements: Show any statement of interest.

-• PPP loans: Share any evidence of receiving through the CARES Act.
+• PPP loans: Share documentation of any outstanding loans from the CARES Act

 Provide as many records of payment, reimbursements, and receipt of funds as possible with your accountant to ensure an accurate tax return.